mathpn/mathpn.github.io/src/content/posts/climbing-trees-3.md

 Models with high variance achieve low (or even 0) training error but fail to generalize to new examples.

-## Bagging
+## Ensembles

 What if we could build low bias and high variance models, then later reduce their variance _without_ increasing their bias?
 There is a _theoretical_ way to do this: we obtain many independent data sets, train many different models and average their results.
 As the number of models approaches infinity we converge towards the expected classifier for the true population distribution.
-Since variance is a characteristic of each model, we'd _"average out"_ model variance without increasing bias.
+Since variance is a characteristic of each model, we _"average out"_ model variance without increasing bias.

 More formally, consider we have access to the true population distribution $\mathcal{P}$.
 Each training set $\mathcal{L}$ contains many $(x;y)$ cases independently drawn from the distribution $\mathcal{P}$, where $X$ and $Y$ are random variables.